james-millner/jamesmillner.dev/content/about/index.md

 My name is James Millner, and I'm currently living in [Huddersfield, United Kingdom](https://goo.gl/maps/8uTjwXLdxJSrSfUc6).

 I'm a motivated Software Developer and enjoy tinkering within the Software Engineering space as often as I can.
 I love cycling, after taking up the sport in **2018** it's thoroughly taken over my spare time.
-It's also given me a huge appreciation for West Yorkshire, although it's very hilly! :mountain:
+It's also given me a huge appreciation for West Yorkshire, although it is very hilly! :mountain:

 ![Ah Huddersfield](images/huddersfield-colourful.jpg "Some Lovely Huddersfield Hills ") ![Ah Huddersfield](images/bike.jpg "Trusty stead, and more hills!")